Exploring the Bitcoin Mesoscale: Detecting Mesoscale Structures by Surprise

-Originally proposed to detect communities \cite{aldecoa2013surprise,aldecoa2013exploring,nicolini2016modular}, the surprise reads
+Originally proposed to detect communities,\cite{aldecoa2013surprise,aldecoa2013exploring,nicolini2016modular} the \emph{surprise} reads

-where $V$ is the volume of the network (coinciding with the total number of node pairs, i.e. $V=N(N-1)$ in the directed case), $V_\bullet$ is the total number of intracluster pairs (i.e. the number of node pairs \emph{within} the individuated communities), $L$ is the total number of links and $l^*$ is the observed number of intracluster links (i.e. \emph{within} the individuated communities).
-In other words, $\mathscr{S}$ is the p-value of an hypergeometric distribution, aimed at testing the statistical significance of a given partition.
-Such a distribution, in fact, describes the probability of observing $l$ successes in $L$ draws (without replacement) from a finite population of size $V$ that contains exactly $V_\bullet$ objects with the desired feature (in our case, being an intracluster pair), each draw being interpreted as either a `success' or a `failure': the lower this probability, the `better' the individuated partition (i.e. the more surprising its observation).
+where $V$ is the volume of the network (coinciding with the total number of node pairs, \textit{i.e.}, $V=N(N-1)$ in the directed case), $V_\bullet$ is the total number of intra-cluster pairs (\textit{i.e.}, the number of node pairs within the individuated communities), and $L$ is the total number of links and $l^*$ is the observed number of intra-cluster links (\textit{i.e.}, the number of links within the individuated communities).
+In other words, $\mathscr{S}$ is the p-value of a hypergeometric distribution, aimed at testing the statistical significance of a given partition.
+Such a distribution, in fact, describes the probability of observing $l$ successes in $L$ draws (without replacement) from a finite population of size $V$ that contains exactly $V_\bullet$ objects with the desired feature (in our case, being an intra-cluster pair), each draw being interpreted either as a ``success'' or as a ``failure'': the smaller such a probability, the ``better'' the individuated partition---in other words, the more surprising its observation.

-When carrying out a community detection exercise, links are understood as belonging to two different categories, i.e. the ones \emph{within} the clusters and the ones \emph{between} the clusters.
-The surprise-based formalism, however, can be extended to detect \emph{bimodular} structures, a terminology that is intended to describe either \emph{bipartite} or \emph{core-periphery} structures.
-In this case, three different `species' of links are needed (e.g. the core, the periphery and the core-periphery ones): for this reason, we need to consider the multinomial version of the surprise \cite{de2019detecting}, reading
+When carrying out a community detection exercise, links are understood as belonging to two different categories, \textit{i.e.}, the ones \emph{within} the clusters and the ones \emph{between} the clusters.
+The surprise-based formalism, however, can be extended to detect \emph{bimodular} structures, a terminology intended to describe either \emph{bipartite} or \emph{core-periphery} structures.
+In this case, three different ``species'' of links are needed (\textit{e.g.}, the core, the periphery and the core-periphery ones): for this reason, we need to consider the multinomial version of the surprise,\cite{de2019detecting} reading